Special-use permit

-A special-use permit authorizes land uses that are allowed and encouraged by the ordinance and declared harmonious with the applicable zoning district.
+A special-use permit, sometimes known variously as a special permit, special exception use permit, conditional use permit, or some other similar name, is a type of review for certain uses sometimes included within a local government's land use regulations.

 Purpose

 Land use is governed by a set of regulations generally known as ordinances or municipal codes, which are authorized by the state's zoning enabling law.
-Within an ordinance is a list of land use designations commonly known as zoning.
-Each different type of zone has its own set of allowed uses.
-These are known as by-right uses.
-Then there is an extra set of uses known as special uses.
-To build a use that is listed as a special use, a special-use permit (or conditional-use permit) must be obtained.
+Zoning ordinances typical list the types of districts and specify the uses permitted in each district.
+These are often known as permitted or by-right uses.
+Many ordinances also provided additional uses listed as special or conditional.
+To establish this type of use, a special-use permit (or conditional-use permit) must be obtained.

 An example of a special-use permit may be found in a church applying for one to construct a church building in a residential neighborhood.
 Although the church building is not a residential building, the zoning law may allow for churches in the residential neighborhood if the local zoning authority may review the impact on the neighborhood.
 This process grants discretion to the local zoning authority to ensure that an acceptable land use does not disrupt the zoning scheme because of its particular location.